skyclouds2001/template-sky/CONTRIBUTING.md

-# Contributing to vite-template-sky
+# Contributing to template-sky

-Thanks for your interest in contributing to vite-template-sky!
+Thanks for your interest in contributing to template-sky!